 For questions, contact: Donna Holder, Associate Director, Student & Alumnae Education, at email@example.com.

-Current Barnard students will visit the workplace of her alumna match and participate in a job shadowing experience.
-For students who are exploring more than one career option, this day allows you to get a first-hand look at a company’s culture, along with the day-to-day aspects of a particular industry or position.
-And most of all, students get the invaluable opportunity to network with enthusiastic alumnae and build connections in their field of interest.
-This event takes place in the fall and spring semester.
+Take a Barnard Student to Work is an opportunity for current Barnard students to visit the workplace of an alumna match and participate in a job shadowing experience.
+This day allows students to get a first-hand look at a company’s culture, along with the day-to-day aspects of a particular industry or position.
+Most of all, students get the invaluable opportunity to network with enthusiastic alumnae and build connections in their field of interest.
+This event takes place once in the fall and once in the spring semester.

 For questions, contact Alexa Hammel, Career Counselor, at firstname.lastname@example.org.